 Conclusion:

-If you are most concerned about mercury content and eat tuna more than a couple times a month, then you will likely want to stick with SKIPJACK (CANNED LIGHT TUNA).
+If you are most concerned about mercury content and eat tuna more than a couple of times a month, then you will likely want to stick with SKIPJACK (CANNED LIGHT TUNA).
 If getting an OMEGA-3 powerhouse meal is your priority and you don't eat tuna that often, then ALBACORE (CANNED WHITE TUNA) may be a good option for you.

 Sustainability is another big can of worms that I didn't have room to open up in this post.
 So, if that is a concern for you, then I suggest you research it.